1 Development of PMP and ACP

 PMP is a traditional management methodology.
 Traditional project management usually adopts waterfall and partial iterative development mode, which requires that during project construction, the requirements are clear enough and the documents are standardized enough.
 The more and later the requirements change in the iterative process, the greater the impact on the project and the delivery quality of the project.

 As a new project management model, agile project management simplifies the tedious process and documents of traditional project management.
 Represented by SCRUM, we welcome the change of requirements.
 When the customer’s requirements are not clear, we aim to develop available software in a short period to help customers clarify their own requirements.
-The requirement changes during the iteration process will be added to the product backlog and will be developed in future iterations, enriching the product functions of the project.
+The requirement changes during the iteration process.
+Will be able to the product backlog and developed in future iterations, enriching the product functions of the project.

 PMP vs ACP is a kind of traditional model vs a new model.